 What works is a lifestyle that combines the appropriate physical activity with good nutrition.
-Assuming that the client is medically stable, weight-bearing and light aerobic exercise 3 to 4 times per week is essential to good health.
-When regular exercise is combined with eating clean foods, a healthy relationship with food and eating can be established.
+Assuming that the client is medically stable, weight-bearing and aerobic exercise 3 to 4 times per week that burns approximately 1000 calories is essential to good health.
+When regular exercise is combined with eating foods that have a low to moderate glycemic load, a healthy relationship with food and eating can be established.

 1. Food Intake Analysis – Food phobias are usually based upon misperceptions and/or mistaken beliefs about fat and carbohydrates.
 A critical component of treatment is debunking the myths and fears about foods and desensitizing the individual to the ingestion of healthy foods.
 When the client is ready, analyzing her current food intake is the first step towards managing this component of the eating disorder.

 2. Shopping and Cooking – Coaching Another critical component is helping the individual learn to purchase and prepare delicious food that is also nourishing.
 In other words we want to nourish the body and the soul.